Theta vayssierei

 Theta vayssierei is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.
 The taxonomy of this species was clarified by Dautzenberg in 1925, who assigned it to the genus Theta.
 It has been knowns by the synonyms Gymnobela bathyiberica and Pleurotomella bathyiberica.

 Description

 The length of the shell attains 53 mm.

 Distribution

 This species is found in the Mediterranean Sea.

-Biology and Ecology

-Little is known about the biology and ecology of this species.
-Further research may provide more information about its distribution, behavior, and potential interactions with other species.